VaTTeRGeR/JavaFX-JPackage-Gradle-Template/README.md

 # JavaFX-Gradle-Template

-A simple Java + JavaFX + Gradle Template to get you going with minimal effort.
+A simple Java + JavaFX + Gradle Template to get you going with minimum effort.
 Instructions below.

 ## Requirements